cozy/cozy-stack/docs/sharing.md

 ### PUT /sharings/:sharing-id

-The sharer's cozy sends a request to this route on the recipient's cozy to create a sharing request, with most of the information about the sharing.
-This request will be displayed to the recipient just before its final acceptation of the sharing, to be sure he/she knows what will be shared.
+The sharer's cozy sends a request to this route on the recipient's cozy to create a sharing request, with information about the sharing.
+This request can be used for two scenarios:

+1. This request will be displayed to the recipient just before its final acceptation of the sharing, to be sure they know what will be shared.
+2. This request will be used to create a shortcut (in that case, a query-string parameter `shortcut=true` will be added).

 #### Request